Discipline and Termination Policy (staff)

 I. At Will Employment

-All employees covered by this Handbook serve at the pleasure of the University and are considered "at will" employees.
+All employees covered by this policy serve at the pleasure of the University and are considered "at will" employees.
 In such an "at will" employment relationship, either the employee or employer may terminate the employment relationship at any time without notice.
 Each party will endeavor to give the other notice, but it is not required.
 Any termination by the University must be consistent with applicable laws prohibiting discrimination.
 Initial and renewal appointment forms are budget documents and do not constitute a contract.

 If an employee does not demonstrate accepted behaviors or maintain satisfactory performance, a supervisor may warn the employee of the need for change through counseling, oral reminders and/or written warnings.
 However, a pattern of increasingly serious disciplinary measures is not necessary prior to any particular disciplinary action, including termination.
 Appropriate types of discipline cannot always be anticipated.
 The facts and circumstances in each case should be considered in the supervisor's determination of an appropriate form of discipline.